Herman's Hermits: 1960s fame

+Ray Davies of the Kinks wrote "Dandy"—a 1966 US No. 5 hit for the Hermits—and Graham Gouldman wrote three of their 1966 hits: "Listen People", "No Milk Today" and "East West", the latter of which was covered in 1989 by singer and Hermits fan Morrissey.

 In November 1966 in the UK, after two consecutive Top 20 hits, the Hermits returned to the Top Ten with "No Milk Today", backed with "My Reservation's Been Confirmed".
 For the US release of "No Milk Today" in 1967, MGM backed it with "There's a Kind of Hush".
-The latter climbed to no. 4 in March 1967.
-"No Milk Today" peaked at no. 35, though it was linked to "Hush" on local charts across the country.
-"No Milk Today" also scored in its own right including success on San Francisco Top 40 station KFRC, where in April 1967 it reached no. 1, ranking 6 for the year.
+The latter climbed to No. 4 in March 1967.
+"No Milk Today" peaked at No. 35, though it was linked to "Hush" on local charts nationwide.
+"No Milk Today" also scored in its own right, including success on San Francisco Top 40 station KFRC, where in April 1967, it reached No. 1, ranking 6 for the year.

-In 1966 the group was nominated for three Grammy awards including Best New Artist of 1965—they lost to singer Tom Jones—and two for their chart-topper "Mrs. Brown You've Got a Lovely Daughter": Best Performance by a Vocal Group and Best Contemporary (R&R) Performance – Group (Vocal or Instrumental).
-According to Noone and Hopwood, "Mrs. Brown" was recorded as an afterthought in two takes – using two microphones, with Hopwood on guitar, Green on bass guitar and Whitwam on drums.
+In 1966 the group was nominated for three Grammy Awards including Best New Artist of 1965—they lost to singer Tom Jones—and two for their chart-topper "Mrs. Brown You've Got a Lovely Daughter": Best Performance by a Vocal Group and Best Contemporary (R&R) Performance – Group (Vocal or Instrumental).
+According to Noone and Hopwood, "Mrs. Brown" was recorded as an afterthought in two takes—using two microphones, with Hopwood on guitar, Green on bass guitar and Whitwam on drums.
 Noone and the band deliberately emphasised their English accents on the record, never intended to be a single.
 Hopwood recalls playing a Gretsch Country Gentleman guitar in the studio, with its strings muted to create the distinctive sound.
 When playing the song live, Hopwood often used a Rickenbacker guitar with a rag tied around the bridge to duplicate the sound, which can be seen clearly in old performance clips.

-In America the group appeared on The Ed Sullivan Show, The Dean Martin Show and The Jackie Gleason Show.

-The 1967 album Blaze received critical acclaim, but barely made the Top 100 in the US and was not released in the UK.
-Highlights, according to some, included original songs by Leckenby, Whitwam, Hopwood, Green and Noone, including "Ace King Queen Jack" and the psychedelic "Moonshine Man".
+The 1967 album Blaze received critical acclaim, but barely made the Top 100 in the US and did not chart in the UK.
+The album included original songs by Leckenby, Whitwam, Hopwood, Green and Noone, including "Ace King Queen Jack" and the psychedelic "Moonshine Man".

+In 1968, Hopwood and Leckenby eventually started a music company, Pluto Music, which is still in business as of 2023, working primarily on commercial and animation soundtracks.

 A 1969 two-disc album Herman's Hermits Rock 'n' Roll Party was never released.